weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

-In your role as Holly Dickson, Adatum’s Messaging Administrator, you will continue with your task of reviewing Microsoft 365’s compliance tools by creating a Retention label through the Security and Compliance portal.
+In your role as Holly Dickson, Adatum’s Messaging Administrator, you will continue with your task of reviewing Microsoft 365’s compliance tools by creating a Retention label through the Microsoft Purview compliance portal.

 1. You should still be logged into LON-CL1 from the prior task; if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.